addr2data/aws-certification-prep/README.rst

 AWS Services
 ------------
-The following table shows two things:
+The following table is provided to show two things:

 	- Which AWS services are currently in scope for the project.
 	- At what level, a particular service has been incorporated into the exercises.